US pest-control market, mapped

 Questions

-Before you ask sales about pest-control data.
+Before you ask sales about the pest-control dataset.

 How many pest-control companies are there in the US?

-PCT Top 100 ranks pest-control companies by self-reported revenue.
+Trade-press rankings rank pest-control companies by self-reported revenue.
 That is the canonical industry view and it is excellent for tracking M&A and revenue concentration.
 This list ranks the same market by US storefront count, which is the unit that matters when you are selling software, supplies, or services into operators.
 The two views disagree on purpose.
 By revenue, Rollins and Rentokil dominate.
 By storefronts, the top 10 hold just 5.97 percent and the long tail of single-location independents holds 62.4 percent.

-Who is the largest by storefront vs revenue?
+Who is the largest by storefront vs. revenue?

 How concentrated is the market?